2021 Honda Odyssey Trim Levels with Comparisons & Configurations.

-Compare the 2021 Honda Odyssey EX-L vs Touring Trim Level. - What is the Difference?
+Compare the 2021 Honda Odyssey EX-L vs Touring Trims.
+What is the difference?

 The Touring trim level becomes even more sophisticated than the EX-L. Just how does it manage to do that?
 Well, it tacks on a good number of extra standard features.
 This trim level gives you handy features like an in-car PA system called Cabin Talk (which can be heard only through the headphones given), an advanced rear seat entertainment system with a 10.2-inch hi-res screen and Bluray DVD player, a front 115-volt power outlet, an HDMI interface, a built-in navigation system with HD digital traffic and voice recognition, a Cabin Watch rear seat monitor, subscription services to Honda Link, and wi-fi hot spot connectivity.

 The front row also gets upper seatback pockets, and there is lovely blue ambient interior lighting.
 Also, the side sills become body-colored and fin-style antenna mounted onto the roof.
 There are front and rear parking sensors too.

 Compare the 2021 Honda Odyssey Touring vs Elite Trim.
 What is the difference?